nitishv2017/Codeforces-All-in-one/README.md

 Schedule and set your reminder for upcoming contests.
 Show your unsolved problems till date.
 Compare yourself with other users statistically.
-Predict your codeforces rating before the actual rating comes for the participated contests. (will be released in next update)
+Predict your codeforces rating before the actual rating comes for the participated contests. (will be released in next update).